Night of Destruction with Fireworks, Demolition Derby

-On July 1, 2017, the internationally renowned conceptual artist Mary Ellen Carroll will realize No. 9, the final performance in the ongoing series My Death is Pending… Because.
-The performance will take place at Irwindale Speedway and is a part of an ongoing series of artworks that Carroll started in 1986.
+On July 1, 2017, the internationally renowned conceptual artist Mary Ellen Carroll realized No. 9, the final performance in the ongoing series My Death is Pending… Because.
+The performance took place at Irwindale Speedway and is a part of an ongoing series of artworks that Carroll started in 1986.

-For the performance No. 9, Carroll will participate in the demolition derby during the Night of Destruction and drive the 1985 Buick Riviera, the car that she previously crashed into the Staatliches Museum für Völkerkunde in Munich, Germany in 2004/2005 for the performance Late.
-There will be an accompanying film shot that evening and a photographic work of the same title.
-Carroll’s performance will entail the driving of the car in a pattern that mirrors the flow of blood through the body’s organs until she wins the derby, or until she is stopped by the demolition.
-You can be a part of demolition derby and the actual drive by supporting No. 9.
+For the performance No. 9, Carroll participated in the demolition derby during the Night of Destruction and drove the 1985 Buick Riviera, the car that she previously crashed into the Staatliches Museum für Völkerkunde in Munich, Germany in 2004/2005 for the performance Late.
+There is an accompanying film that was shot that evening and a photographic work of the same title.
+Carroll’s performance entailed the driving of the car in a pattern that mirrors the flow of blood through the body’s heart until she won the derby, or until she was stopped by the demolition.
+A short documentary film is being produced that will be released later this year.

 The series emerges from a Rube Goldberg/stream-of-consciousness methodology—a conceptual process where something simple is extracted from a set of complex ideas that continue until the process comes to a complete stop.
 The ’85 Buick Riviera was a car that Carroll’s father had purchased and it was the last year the model would be made by GM at the Linden, New Jersey plant.
 The following year, GM would alter the model significantly in anticipation of it being phased out of production.
 The ashes of Carroll’s father are in the glove compartment in an ILLY coffee tin that is another work in this series titled, ILLY (THE TIN IS HALF FULL.).